PhilippMDoerner/ThreadButler/README.md

 If you are not familiar with those flags, check out the [nim compiler docs](https://nim-lang.org/docs/nimc.html).

+#### No support for --mm:orc when using -d:butlerLoony
+See the associated context in the [LoonyQueue project](https://github.com/nim-works/loony#issues)

 #### Must use -d:useMalloc
 Due to memory issues that occurred while running some stress-tests it is currently discouraged to use nim's default memory allocator.
 Use malloc with `-d:useMalloc` instead.